-- Rider weight or loaded weight on the bike.
-It is obvious that the more significant the rider weight, the more the engine will demand that the battery supply enough energy and thereby reduce the distance traveled.
-The same goes for any cargo we strap onto our eBikes, every pound counts!
+Another important factor would be rider’s weight and any extra cargo on the bike.
+The more significant the rider’s weight is, the more energy the engine would demand from the battery supply, therefore reducing the possible travel distance.
+The same goes for any cargo we strap onto our eBikes, basically every pound counts!

 Another factor would be the difference in elevation.
 A mountainous terrain, although offering beautiful sightseeing experiences, will reduce the overall distance you can travel.
 The elevation fluctuation requires more battery energy to support the motor when it is assisting you going up hills.
 On flat, even terrain the energy expense is significantly less because of the momentum created by the speed of the bike.

 Just like when riding a car, frequent stops and starts use a lot of energy power.
 It is, unfortunately, inevitable when you are commuting in a busy city with the constantly changing traffic lights.
 So when you are about to take of, switch to the lower gear and help your bike to start, instead of turning the highest assistance level.
 That might slow down your start but it would significantly impact the battery life.

 Keeping your tires pumped up is one of the most important bike life hacks that people sometime tend to forget about (another one being regularly oiling your chain).
 Low tires significantly drains your battery because now the motor has to work harder to maintain the speed.
 To avoid the sluggish ride and prolong the life of your tires, keep your ties at the proper pressure!

 The airdynamics is a key factor when we talk about speed.
 If your bike has a comfort style frame and you ride with a more upright position, you will have a harder time accelerating and maintaining high speed.
 And if you are relying on the assistance to help you gain the speed, it will drain the battery faster.
 Similarly, a headwind will affect the eBike range as you’re pushing against wind to maintain your speed.